 Photo Courtesy of Float Tank Solutions

 oGo Float is committed to clean!
-We strive to minimize our environmental impact, and use only the safest disinfectants with the highest germ killing potential.
+We strive to minimize our environmental impact, and use only the safest disinfectants with the highest germ deactivating potential.
 At oGo Float we research and carefully select the chemicals that we bring into our float studio.
 We float here too, so it’s a very personal and somewhat self serving mission to ensure the place is absurdly clean!

 This might be too much, or too little information for some readers.
 I’ll try to keep the details as light as possible but it's easy to over-geek this stuff.